Key Takeaway

 Learn what the research says about Wegovy (semaglutide 2.4 mg) for depression, including clinical findings on mood improvement, quality of life data from STEP trials, and the weight-mood connection.

 Wegovy (semaglutide 2.4 mg), the FDA-approved weight management injection, has been associated with improvements in depressive symptoms in observational studies and clinical trial secondary outcomes.
 Patients using Wegovy for weight loss consistently report better emotional well-being, higher energy levels, and improved quality of life.
-While Wegovy is not approved for treating depression, the intersection of weight loss and mood improvement is backed by growing scientific evidence.
+While Wegovy isn't approved for treating depression, the intersection of weight loss and mood improvement is backed by growing scientific evidence.

 What Is Wegovy and How Does It Work?